Call 561-272-0800

 How to Know if Your Teen is Using Drugs

-Pay attention to your teen’s appearance, behavior, and surroundings.
-Use your sense of smell to detect unusual odors on their breath or clothing, which could indicate alcohol or marijuana use.
+• Utilize Your Senses: Observe your teen’s appearance, behavior, and surroundings; use your sense of smell for unusual odors on breath or clothing indicating alcohol or marijuana use.

-Check your teen’s eyes for signs of drug use, such as dilated or constricted pupils.
-Red, bloodshot eyes indicate marijuana use, while unusually dilated or pinpoint pupils often suggest the use of stimulants or opioids.
+• Observe Their Eyes: Look for signs of drug use in your teen’s eyes, such as dilated or constricted pupils; red, bloodshot eyes may indicate marijuana use, while dilated or pinpoint pupils suggest stimulants or opioids.

-Be attentive to changes in your teen’s mood and behavior.
-Mood swings, irritability, agitation, or unusual euphoria are signs of substance abuse in most cases.
+• Monitor Mood Swings: Pay attention to changes in mood and behavior; mood swings, irritability, agitation, or unusual euphoria can signal substance abuse.

-Be wary of your teen’s secretive or evasive behavior regarding their whereabouts, activities, or social circle.
-Sudden changes in plans, reluctance to discuss their day, or unexplained absences may indicate drug involvement.
+• Watch for Deceptive Behavior: Be cautious of secretive or evasive behavior regarding whereabouts, activities, or social circles; sudden plan changes, reluctance to discuss their day, or unexplained absences may indicate drug involvement.

 What to Do if You Find Out Your Teen is Using Drugs?

-Discovering that your teen is using drugs can be distressing, but it’s crucial to respond with care, understanding, and appropriate support.
+If you find out your teen is using drugs, it’s important to respond with empathy and support.
+Begin by staying calm, initiating open discussions, and seeking professional help while establishing clear expectations.
 Here are steps to take if you suspect or confirm your teen’s drug use:

 • Stay Calm and Approach with Compassion